-- (1) More than half of all workloads (51%) will be virtualized by the end of 2010 - (2) Two-thirds (69%) by 2013 - (3) Only 12.8% of all physical servers were virtualized in - (4) VM densities continue to rise predictably - (5) The average number of VMs per physical server rose from 6.0 in 2009 to 8.5 in 2013 designed specifically for that purpose [e.g. Intel2 -VT (Virtualization Technology) and AMD-V3 (Virtualization)] and by other more general-purpose improvements (e.g. multi-core chips and dense high-performance on-chip caches).
+(1) More than half of all workloads (51%) will be virtualized by the end of 2010.

+(2) Two-thirds (69%) by 2013

+(3) Only 12.8% of all physical servers were virtualized in 2009.

+(4) VM densities continue to rise predictably.

+(5) The average number of VMs per physical server rose from 6.0 in 2009 to 8.5 in 2013.

+The potential for extraordinary VM densities has been boosted both by improvements to the x86 platform designed specifically for that purpose [e.g. Intel(2) -VT (Virtualization Technology) and AMD-V(3) (Virtualization)] and by other more generalpurpose improvements (e.g. multi-core chips and dense high-performance on-chip caches).
 While this increased VM-to-physical server density brings the promise of further data center consolidation, there is also a need to balance processing between the server and storage layers.
 This results in a virtuous circle in which innovations in the server layer allow further innovations in the storage layer, both of which support increased VM densities leading to yet more improvements in the x86 platform, and so on.